rodages/Project-2-Whats-My-Footprint/README.md

 The Basket state is passed via the useContext hook from the App component to avoid prop-drilling.

 ### <a name='single-item'>Single Item</a>
-Depending if the item belongs to the `Farm` stage or `any other stage` - the received data is different hence different component needs to be rendered.
+Depending if the item belongs to the `Farm` stage or `any other stage` - the received data is different hence different component need to be rendered.

 #### <a name='chart'>Chart</a>
 ![Farm Item](./screenshots/farmItem.PNG "Farm Item")